zzbazza/instagram-scraper/README.md

 ## Dataset items

-During the run, the actor is storing results into dataset, each item is a separate item in the dataset and it's structure looks like this:
+During the run, the actor is storing results into dataset, each item is a separate item in the dataset.

+### Instagram posts
+Structure of each item in Instagram Posts looks like this:

 ```json
 {